harshpreet1123/spotify-liked-songs-fork/README.md

 ## Features

-- Web interface with real-time progress tracking
+- 🎨 Beautiful Spotify-themed UI
+- 🖼️ Album artwork for every song
-- Preview your liked songs before creating playlist
+- ✅ Select/deselect individual songs
+- 🔘 Select all / Deselect all buttons
+- 📊 Real-time selection counter
+- 🎵 Full song details (artist, album, duration)
-- Custom playlist name and description
+- 📝 Custom playlist name and description
-- Handles large libraries (batched requests)
+- 🚀 Handles large libraries (batched requests)
-- Direct link to open playlist in Spotify
+- 🔗 Direct link to open playlist in Spotify

 ## Notes

+- Spotify requires API credentials (free to create)
 - First run will open a browser for Spotify authorization
+- After first login, you'll be automatically logged in on subsequent runs
+- Use "Logout / Switch Account" button to change accounts
 - All liked songs are fetched regardless of library size
+- All songs are selected by default - uncheck the ones you don't want